Data Analysis: rap music 2009-2017 U.S. presidents

 Since its birth in 1969, hiphop culture and political theatre has had a close tie.
 Rap music became the voice of the African-American people as they lost social standing as a result of gentrification of New York.
-Evidently, many rappers have referred to the presidents to raise awareness of the political/economic situation of the black community.
+Evidently, data suggests many rappers have referred to the presidents to raise awareness of the political/economic situation of the black community.

 After a transition of presidency two years ago, it seems obvious that the hip hop community loved Obama and has been openly criticizing Donald Trump for his political actions.
 However, we have never witnessed a direct correlation between references of the president and the actual living situation of Afro-Americans.
 Thus, I decided to scrape lyrics with the references to analyze the relationship between the two.

 In order to get the references of Obama and Trump in rap lyrics, I scarped https://genius.com/ using Selenium.
 It would search the website with the name of the corresponding president, get hyperlinks to all the lyric results, get the song name, artist name, album name, and the release year.
 However, it was nearly impossible to scrape lyrics from the website because lyrics was divided into multiple hyperlinks instead of a text paragraph.
 Thus, I scraped http://www.metrolyrics.com/ using Scrappy to get the lyrics of the songs that referred the U.S. presidents.

 For the analysis of scraped lyrics data, I manually searched for data including the approval rate of two presidents in each year, police-murder-rate, poverty rate, and mean-income of African Americans.
 The data I collected was collected from different government organizations and media that they do not have the perfect consistency among them.
 Some fields of data miss data for particular years that analysis of the corresponding fields in those years was not possible.